Flora Reviews… Shadows Strike (Immortal Guardians #6) by Dianne Duvall

-So, you know that I enjoy books where the characters are not black or white, good or evil but a multifaceted mix of positive and negative traits, most of the characters within these pages are like this.
-The fact that the characters within these pages have been written with personalities that we can see in the real world around us – even though most of them here are mythical, paranormal beings – adds that level of believability to this fantasy tale.
-Like most avid readers, I need to see character development through a story; having to embrace qualities in themselves that they hate and/or having to overcome challenges be it emotional, social or physical and goodness me, there’s certainly enough personal growth evident in quite a few characters within this story to satisfy me.
+So, you know that I enjoy books where the characters are not black or white, good or evil but a multifaceted mix of positive and negative traits.
+Well, most of the characters within these pages are like this.
+The fact that they’ve been written with personalities that we can see in the real world around us adds that level of believability to this fantasy tale.
+Even though most of them here are mythical, paranormal beings.
+Like most avid readers, I need to see character development through a story.
+Having to embrace qualities in themselves that they hate and/or having to overcome challenges be it emotional, social or physical.
+Goodness me, there’s certainly enough personal growth evident in quite a few characters within this story to satisfy me.

-I connect to a story more if the lead female character is intelligent, resilient and has a good sense of humour that’s similar to my own and I wasn’t disappointed here.
-Heather was amazing, what an inspiring woman!
-I liked the way that all of the characters in this story were written – even the villains of the tale – as I’ve said before, none of them were flat 2-dimensional creations, they all felt very real.
-Oh, and like most Brits I do love a bit of well timed banter – again I found myself COL (Chuckling Out Loud) throughout this book.
+When the lead female character is intelligent, resilient and has a good sense of humour, I engage with a story more.
+I wasn’t let down here, Heather was amazing!
+I liked the way that all of the characters in this story were written, even the villains of the tale.
+As I’ve said before, none of them were flat 2-dimensional creations, they all felt very real.
+Oh, and like most Brits I do love a bit of well-timed banter.
+Again I found myself COL (Chuckling Out Loud) throughout this book.

-The mystery/thriller aspect of this tale kept me guessing, the action kept me on the edge of my seat, the romance between Ethan and Heather (and the other couples in the book) warmed my heart, the banter kept me giggling and the passion set my tummy a-tingling. *oh my*
+The mystery and thriller aspect in Shadow Strike really kept me guessing.
+The action keeping me on the edge of my seat, however, well-placed the banter kept me giggling.
+The romance between Ethan and Heather (and the other couples in the book) warmed my heart while the passion set my tummy a-tingling. *oh my*

 So, ummm, was there anything I disliked about it?